emberjs/guides/source/getting-started/ember-cli.md

 ```

 If we navigate to `localhost:4200`, we'll see our brand new app displaying
-the text "Welcome to Ember.js".
+the text "Welcome to Ember".